extcode/cart/Documentation/DeveloperManual/Events/Index.rst

    It is the first event that is called when the order is submitted.
    This event implements the StoppableEventInterface.

+.. confval:: \Extcode\Cart\Event\Order\PersistOrderEvent

+   This event is triggered by an EventListener which listens to `\Extcode\Cart\Event\Order\CreateEvent` (the one here above) so its quite at the beginning of the creation of an order.

+   This event is used of the extension itself to store the order with all needed information (addresses, products, tax classes, usage of coupons, payment, shipping and other data related to an order).

 .. confval:: \Extcode\Cart\Event\Order\NumberGeneratorEvent

    It is the second event that is called when the order is submitted.